selective-php/image-type/README.md

 ## Features

-* Detection the image type by its content (header)
+* Detection of the image type based on its content (header)
 * No dependencies
 * Very fast